We make homemade salt dough ornaments every Christmas. It’s a lovely tradition that we look forward to every year.

 - With rolling pin, roll out dough.

 - Using cookie cutters, cut out desired shapes.
-Using a straw, poke a hole in the top of the cut out.
-Continue to combine dough scraps into a ball and re-roll out until dough until dough is used up.
+Using a straw, poke a hole in the top of the ornament.
+Continue to combine dough scraps into a ball and re-roll out until dough is used up.

-- Bake ornaments at the lowest oven temperature that your oven allows until the ornaments are completely dry.
-This usually takes about 2-3 hours depending on the temperature of your oven and the thickness of the dough.
+- Bake ornaments at 200F or the lowest temperature that your oven allows until the ornaments are completely dry.
+This can take about 2-3 hours depending on the temperature of your oven and the thickness of the dough.
 Allow to cool completely.

 - Paint – we use acrylic paints.
 Add glitter glue (if desired).
 Allow to dry.